 Poland's thriving gamedev industryIn terms of major game developers, Poland has produced multiple strong contenders.
 The stand-out, however, is CD Projekt S.A.
 The company launched CD Projekt Red – a department responsible for developing original games – in 2002.
-Their 2007 release The Witcher allowed them to successfully break through into the worldwide market.
+Their 2007 release of The Witcher allowed them to successfully break through into the worldwide market.
 With the release of The Witcher 3 in 2015, their revenue increased almost sixfold.
 Since then, the company has released an action role-playing video game - Cyberpunk 2077.
 The title took nearly nine years in the making and three release date delays, to be finally brought to the fans on December 10, 2020.
 By the end of 2020, the company sold nearly 14 million Cyberpunk 2077 copies worldwide.

-The profile of a Polish gamerThe overall number of Polish gamers has been increasing in an irregular manner.
-The profile of the typical gamer has transformed from teenage boys to a more gender-balanced group of adults in their 20s and 30s, usually with a full-time job.
+The profile of a Polish gamerThe overall number of Polish gamers has seen a steady increase since 2017.
+The profile of the typical gamer has transformed from teenage boys to a more gender-balanced group of adults in their 20s and 30s.
 On personal computers, people tend to play games to de-stress and relax.
 For the digital purchase of games, Steam is by far the leading platform.
-Mobile devices have become popular for casual gaming.
-People generally use mobile games to combat boredom and they choose cheap, light-hearted games from app stores.
-While less common, virtual reality sets have become relatively popular – about one in every five gamers has used them.
+At the same time, mobile devices have become popular for casual gaming.
+People generally use mobile games to combat boredom and they choose free, light-hearted games from app stores.
+Unlike other consoles, virtual reality sets are still relatively unpopular – about one in every ten gamers has used them.

-The rise of e-sports in PolandAn important segment of the gaming market is eSports – competitive video gaming, usually in the form of organized competitions between professional players.
-Poland has embraced eSports, as can be seen in the segment’s steadily growing revenue and viewership.
-Leading eSports players are very dedicated and can make a full-time earning from gaming.
-There are multiple Polish eSports tournaments with increasing prize pools.
+The rise of e-sports in PolandAn important segment of the gaming market is e-sports – competitive video gaming, usually in the form of organized competitions between professional players.
+Poland has embraced e-sports, as can be seen in the segment’s steadily growing revenue and viewership.
+Leading e-sports players are very dedicated and can make a full-time earning from gaming.
+There are multiple Polish e-sports tournaments with increasing prize pools.